 - Sarah who was the family bookkeeper —

-“I took care of the finances in my marriage yet I was surprised to lean that there is
+“I took care of the finances in my marriage yet I was surprised to learn that there is

 a vast difference between the bookkeeping I did and thinking about and planning